betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/betAngelRatingsWithBetsmart.md

 ---
 ###- Linking the spreadsheet

-Open the 'Excel' tab in Guardian, then use the browse functionality to choose the spreadsheet you've been working on.
+Open the 'Excel' tab in 'Guardian', then use the browse functionality to choose the spreadsheet you've been working on.
 From there, click on 'open workbook', then make sure you have 'connect', 'auto-bind Bet Angel sheets and 'auto-clear Bet Angel bindings' all selected.
 You also need to make sure that the first race has the 'Bet Angel' tab selected in the 'Excel sheet' column - from there it will then automatically update this for each race as one finishes and the next one begins.

 ![Automating a ratings based strategy with Bet Angel](./img/BetAngelRatingsSetUp.png)